elenaborisova/Crack-the-Code/Session 3 - Conditional Statements part 2/README.md

-## 3. Class Animal
+## 3. Type Animal
-Create a program that prints the class of an animal depending on the animal’s name, inputted by the user.
-There are 2 classes:
+Create a program that prints the type of an animal depending on the animal’s name, inputted by the user.
+There are 2 types:
 1.	dog -> mammal
 2.	crocodile, tortoise, snake -> reptile
 3.	others -> unknown